Seger-Steele/Password-Strength-Checker/README.md

 ## Features:

-- Evaluates password strength from provided passwords.
+- Evaluates password strength from a provided password.
 - Estimates the time it would take to crack the password.
 - Provides custom warnings and suggestions for improving password strength.
 - CLI & GUI Options.